-During his meeting with Biden, Prabowo discussed advancing a 'free and open Indo-Pacific,' emphasizing cooperation on climate change and security issues.
+Prabowo's meeting with Biden on November 12, 2024, focused on advancing a 'free and open Indo-Pacific,' with discussions on climate change and security issues.
 Biden congratulated Prabowo on his election victory, while Prabowo reciprocated by congratulating Biden on his recent electoral success [6ef75709].

+Despite the collaborative tone of joint statements, Indonesia's Foreign Ministry reiterated its non-recognition of China's claims in the South China Sea, highlighting the delicate balance Indonesia seeks to maintain between its relations with the two powers [971b557d].
 Prabowo's administration aims to improve Indonesia's economic situation while navigating the complexities of U.S.-China relations.
-His engagements with U.S. corporate leaders in Washington D.C. emphasized the importance of American investment in Indonesia's renewable energy sectors, such as carbon capture and geothermal technology [4497a8ff].
+His engagements with U.S. corporate leaders in Washington emphasized the importance of American investment in Indonesia's renewable energy sectors, such as carbon capture and geothermal technology [4497a8ff].

-Prabowo's administration is also expected to enhance Indonesia's diplomatic role in the Muslim world, further solidifying its position as a regional leader.
+Furthermore, Prabowo's administration is expected to enhance Indonesia's diplomatic role in the Muslim world, solidifying its position as a regional leader.
 The U.S. could benefit from Indonesia's vast resources, especially in critical minerals like nickel, essential for the electric vehicle supply chain, thereby reducing dependency on China for these materials [8557365a].

 As Indonesia navigates its role on the global stage, the Prabowo Administration must strategically align its policies to anticipate changes in U.S.-Indonesia relations, particularly under the potential presidency of Kamala Harris.
 This alignment will be crucial for fostering a mutually beneficial partnership that addresses economic, defense, and environmental priorities [8bc35ca2].